 4. Using Outlook on a PC

-For PC users who prefer using Outlook, there is a plugin which will automatically Sync your Outlook Email, Calendar and Contacts with G Suite.
+For PC users who prefer using Outlook, there is a plugin which will automatically Sync your Outlook Email, Calendar and Contacts with Google Workspace.
 This is the best way to connect Outlook on PC, but note that we have had some trouble with this tool and some older versions of Outlook, so if this doesn’t work you could try working through Google’s instructions to use IMAP to check Gmail on other email clients.
 At the bottom of that page there are also some Troubleshooting Tips you can work through.
 We don’t often use Microsoft products so it’s hard for us to provide much more support than is listed here.
 Please refer to Point 1.
 You’ll find it quicker and less trouble long term if you can get your head around going direct through Chrome and moving on from Outlook.

 5. Using Outlook on Mac